wmbusmeters/wmbusmeters/README.md

 rtl433:433M, to tune to this fq instead.

-rtlwmbus:CMD(<commandline>), to specify the entire background process command line that is expected to produce rtlwbus compatible output.
+rtlwmbus:CMD(&lt;command line&gt;), to specify the entire background process command line that is expected to produce rtlwbus compatible output.
+The command line cannot contain parentheses.
 Likewise for rtl433.

 stdin, to read raw binary telegrams from stdin.
 These telegrams are expected to have the data link layer crc bytes removed already!